by Linh Nguyen, PTA, CPT, Senior Fitness Specialist

 I did some research on deadlift world records for females and found that breaking a Guinness World Record was within my reach.
 So I thought, “why not?”

 I set what the industry professionals call a SMART goal: Specific, Measurable, Attainable, Relevant, and Time.
-Since my initial goal is to break the Colorado state deadlift record, I’ll break down the steps on how I set these goals.
+Since my initial goal is to break the Colorado state deadlift record, I’ll break down the steps on how I am reaching goal.

 Write Down Your Goals

 However, like any significant goal, it can be daunting.
-Establishing mini-goals and creating habits is a massive part of achieving any long term goal.
+This is where establishing mini-goals and creating habits can be a massive help in achieving any long term goal.

 - Small muscle groups